theoldben/BlenderNormalGroups/README.md

 I am only maintaining this add-on, the heavy lifting was done by anonymous persons and BeheadedKamikaze https://github.com/BeheadedKamikaze

-Now contains the necessary fixes to make it 2.83 compatible, graciously provided by Xavier Cho.
+Now contains the necessary fixes to make it 2.83 compatible, graciously provided by Xavier Cho https://github.com/mysticfall .
 Many thanks for these!